Duress (film): Plot

 Richard is mourning his wife's recent suicide while attempting to mend his relationship with his only daughter, Sarah, while still haunted by his recent trauma.
 He is particularly upset that his wife's wedding ring is missing, and she claimed that she would never take it off.
 A nanny, Rosa, primarily takes care of Sarah: picking her up from school and cooking for her.
 Sarah is coping with her mother's suicide by refusing to talk about it and often getting into physical fights with her peers.

 Richard comes to pick up Sarah after a day at school to be told by Rosa that she was fighting with the teachers and her peers.
 The three run into Jenny Wilkins and her son Thomas; Jenny offers to talk to Sarah to help her cope with recent events.
 Richard firmly declines, stating that he would like to be there for his daughter himself.
 Richard lets Rosa take Sarah back home while he heads to a coffee shop.

 In the coffee shop, Richard meets a man named Abner Solvie.
 Abner suddenly attacks and kills the coffee shop cashier, forcing Richard to come with him to hide the body and evidence.
-Anber reveals that he has worn fingerprint covers and hidden his tracks so only Richard's DNA will show up at the crime scene.
+Abner reveals that he has worn fingerprint covers and hidden his tracks so only Richard's DNA will show up at the crime scene.
 At the mercy of Abner, Richard is forced to do whatever he says in order to keep Sarah and himself away from harm.
 Abner tells Richard that he should be glad to be able to learn how a killer's mind works, and gives Richard his word that he will not harm Sarah if his instructions are followed.

 Richard begins becoming more protective of his daughter, telling her that he will drop her off and pick her up from school.
 Sarah asks Richard to come to her soccer game, to which Richard agrees.
 Richard gets a call from Abner and is asked to pick up him at his residence, where he sees Abner hug his wife goodbye before getting in the car with Richard.
 He attempts to guilt Abner by asking him what his wife would think of his actions, to which Abner replies by asking if Richard would be capable of turning family in.

 Richard gets a call from Rosa, and tells her that he did not forget Sarah's soccer game but simply could not get away.
-Abner lets Richard to go to the game, where he finds out that Sarah has gotten into another fight with a peer.
+Abner lets Richard go to the game, where he finds out that Sarah has gotten into another fight with a peer.
 Richard reacts very aggressively, yelling at both Sarah and Rosa.
 After yelling at Rosa, Richard turns around and sees Sarah talking to Abner through a fence.
 He separates her from Abner, tells him to stay away from her, and that he is no longer going to follow his instructions.